Lucha Britannia

-Lucha Britannia is a British lucha libre-style professional wrestling promotion based in Bethnal Green, London since 2006.
+Lucha Britannia is a British professional wrestling promotion based in Bethnal Green, London since 2006.
+It is known for popularizing the lucha libre wrestling style in the UK.

 History

 Lucha Britannia was created by Garry Vanderhorne in 2006 from Rock & Metal Wrestling Action (RAMWA), as an alternative form of physical theatre, music, cabaret, comedy and professional wrestling.
 In 2007, Lucha Britannia held the first of its six sell-out shows at Bethnal Green Working Men's Club.
 By November 2007 The promotion had outgrown the Working Men's Club and moved to SeOne, a large nightclub beneath London Bridge station.
 In December that year they were listed by Time Out in their (London) top five Best alternative nightlife of 2007.

 In the summer of 2008 Lucha Britannia featured on the BBC's coverage of the Reading and Leeds festivals and in October that year they co-hosted the inaugural Bizarre Ball in conjunction with Bizarre Magazine.
 In 2009, Lucha Britannia became the first UK based wrestling promotion to feature on live British television in twenty-five years when they featured in their coverage of the Brit Awards after-party at Earls Court hosted by Rufus Hound.
 Later that year they returned to co-produce and host the second Bizarre Ball again for Bizarre Magazine.

 During 2011, Lucha Britannia put on seventeen events in London and around the UK.
 In 2016 the promotion increased to hosting semi-monthly shows called Lucha Underground at the Resistance Gallery in Bethnal Green, East London on Friday nights.

 Events continued at the Resistance Gallery until 2020 when it briefly closed during the COVID-19 pandemic.
 It triumphantly returned in April 2023 at Village Underground in Shoreditch where there are now regular shows.